Nitvex/epam-project/README.md

  - Requires authorization
  - If requested without authorization then redirects to login page
- - Here user can enroll in master
+ - Here user can make an appointment with master
  - User can cancel appointment
- - Enrollment and cancellation make requests to server, which stores data about different users.
+ - Appointment making and cancellation make requests to server, which stores data about different users.
 So, different users see different data.
  - Time, places, names of masters are requested from server
+ - User can't make appointments at the same time, place and master.
+If he does, warning is shown (disappears in 6 seconds)

 ### Login page

- - Lets user to get authotorized
+ - Lets user to get authorized
- - If user inputs incorrect data, error message is shown
+ - If user enters incorrect data, error message is shown

 ## Backend